Mike DeWine: 2018 election

 On May 26, 2016, DeWine announced his candidacy for governor of Ohio in 2018.
 He confirmed this on June 25, 2017, at the annual ice cream social held at his home in Cedarville, Ohio.
-On December 1, 2017, DeWine chose Ohio Secretary of State Jon Husted as his running mate.
-On May 8, 2018, he won the Republican primary, defeating incumbent Lieutenant Governor Mary Taylor with 59.8% of the vote.
-He defeated the Democratic nominee, former Consumer Financial Protection Bureau Director Richard Cordray in the general election, by a margin of about four percentage points.
+On December 1, 2017, DeWine chose Ohio secretary of state Jon Husted as his running mate.
+On May 8, 2018, he won the Republican primary, defeating incumbent lieutenant governor Mary Taylor with 59.8% of the vote.
+He defeated the Democratic nominee, former Consumer Financial Protection Bureau director Richard Cordray in the general election, by a margin of about four percentage points.

 Tenure

 2019

 On February 22, 2019, President Trump appointed DeWine to the bipartisan Council of Governors.

-On August 4, 2019, a mass shooting occurred in Dayton, Ohio, that killed ten people and injured 27 others; this followed a mass shooting in El Paso, Texas by just 13 hours.
+On August 4, 2019, a mass shooting occurred in Dayton, Ohio, that killed nine people and injured 27 others; this followed a mass shooting in El Paso, Texas, by just 13 hours.
 At a vigil for the victims of the Dayton shooting the next day, DeWine was drowned out by a crowd chanting "Do something!"; the chant referred to the lack of legislative gun control actions on the state and federal level.
 On August 6, DeWine proposed to allow judges to confiscate firearms from those deemed potentially dangerous and to provide them with mental health treatment while maintaining their due process rights.
 Other notable aspects of DeWine's plan include expanded background checks before purchasing a firearm, increased access to psychiatric and behavioral health services, and increased penalties for illegally possessing firearms.

 In October 2019, DeWine held the first meeting of a Lead Advisory Committee he appointed for the state.
 The committee is meant to advise him on the state's lead remediation efforts.
 In December 2019, he expressed his support for Ohio allowing cities to ban plastic bags, opposing two bills in the state legislature that would have forbidden it being pushed by fellow Republicans.

 On December 10, 2019, during the Ohio Contractors Association's winter conference in Columbus, DeWine said that he wanted to improve the Interstate rest areas in Ohio by adding more information about Ohio's history and culture.
 He also said, "I'm told that our rest areas are sorry."
 In late December, DeWine announced that Ohio would continue to accept refugees.
 In a letter to Secretary of State Mike Pompeo, he wrote, "Before entering the United States, there is a lengthy, complex, and careful vetting process done by multiple federal agencies to confirm a refugee's eligibility for entrance."